drBenway/pixi-vn-wiki/start/why.md

 Pixi’VN is a very versatile and powerful visual novel/2D game engine.
 It is based on JavaScript/TypeScript and uses the [Pixi.js](https://pixijs.com/) library for rendering.

-Its great versatility is due to the fact that Pixi’VN is a npm package, that provides various core features to manage story steps, dialogues, character, canvas management, variable storage, saving and loading, and much more.
+Its great versatility is due to the fact that Pixi’VN is a npm package, that provides various core features to manage story steps, dialogues, character, canvas, variable storage, saving and loading, and much more.
 This means that it can be used both to create visual novels and to create other types of 2D games (such as Point and Click Adventure Games, RPGs, etc...), with your favorite JavaScript framework (React, Vue, Angular, etc...).

 Pixi’VN provides the ability to use [Templates](/start/getting-started.md#pivivn-templates) to get started quickly.
 Less experienced developers can use these templates to create a visual novel without much knowledge of JavaScript/TypeScript.